Clone Wars Adventures: Economy and social

-Clone Wars offers Jedi Members to create player guilds (squads) as a way to chat with a large group of people, set up an organization, or just to get to know other players.
-Special squads including ones that are created by Emissaries or CWA Counselors are strictly off-limits to any player.
-Players can also create squads that focus only of specific people groups like Clone Troopers, Jedi, Sith, Bounty Hunters, etc. When creating a squad, the player will be required to name the squad and submit it for approval by a Moderator.
-A notice will be sent to the squad create when their squad has been created so they may begin to recruit players.
-All squads have a limit of 100 members and are each given their own private chat that is only visible to squad members.
-Upon recruiting players to the squad, the leader or leaders have the option to promote members.
-Only Jedi Members can be promoted; Padawans cannot.
-The player is given the choice on how high to promote the member.
-They are also given the ability to demote any member.
+Clone Wars Adventures allowed Jedi Members to create player guilds (squads) as a way to chat with a large group of people, set up an organization, or just to get to know other players.
+Special squads, including ones that were created by Emissaries or CWA Counselors, were strictly off-limits to any player.
+Players could also create squads that focused only of specific people groups, like Clone Troopers, Jedi, Sith, Bounty Hunters, etc. When creating a squad, the player was be required to name the squad and submit it for approval by a Moderator.
+A notice was sent to the squad create when their squad had been created so they could recruit players.
+All squads had a limit of 100 members and were each given their own private chat that was only visible to squad members.
+Upon recruiting players to the squad, the leader or leaders had the option to promote members.
+Only Jedi Members could be promoted; Padawans could not.
+The player was given the choice on how high to promote the member.
+They were also given the ability to demote any member.

 Development

-Clone Wars Adventures was developed and published by Sony Online Entertainment, the developers of well received massively multiplayer online role playing video game, Free Realms.
-It was announced at E3 2010, and is based on the animated television series Star Wars: The Clone Wars.
-When Clone Wars Adventures original concept was created it was planned to be Star Wars's third MMO and would provide a way aside of the television series to spark interest in Star Wars the Clone Wars.
+Clone Wars Adventures was developed and published by Sony Online Entertainment, the developers of well received massively multiplayer online role playing video gameFree Realms.
+It was announced at E3 2010, and it was based on the animated television series Star Wars: The Clone Wars.
+When the Clone Wars Adventures original concept was created, it was planned to be Star Wars's third MMO and would provide a way, aside from the television series, to spark interest in Star Wars: The Clone Wars.
 During the pre-development stages of the game licensing was worked out with Lucasfilm in order for SOE to attain rights for the game.
 The contract extended SOE exclusive rights to have access to all of the sound used in the series as well as access to the series's artwork (though it may have had to be re-modeled in order to be compatible with the game's engine, ForgeLight), inclusion of the games story-line as Star Wars canon, and access to all the episodes time in advance.